Ihsahn: 2006–2010: The Adversary, angL, and After

-2011–2013: Bilateral, Eremita, and Das Seelenbrechen
+2011–2013: Eremita and Das Seelenbrechen

 2011 was a busy year for Tveitan.
 Aside from making his solo debut in the US at the annual ProgPower USA metal festival in Atlanta, Georgia, he also performed as a guest on two records, co-produced the album Bilateral with his wife, and continued to work on his fourth solo album.
 Collaborators once again included Jørgen Munkeby and Devin Townsend, who in a November 2011 interview mentioned that he was "singing a song for Ihsahn's new thing", but added that he could not elaborate any more at that point in time.

 In 2012, Tveitan released his fourth studio solo album, Eremita.

 Das Seelenbrechen was released on 21 October 2013.
 It was recorded in Juke Joint Studio and Tveitan's own Mnemosyne Studio.

-2016–2018: Arktis and Àmr
+2016–present: Arktis, Àmr, and self-titled eighth album

 In April 2016, Tveitan released his sixth studio album, Arktis, on Candlelight Records.
 The album was mixed and mastered by Jens Bogren.
 The album cover features a photograph of Fridtjof Nansen, whose 1896 mission to the North Pole fits with the lyrical atmosphere of the album.
 They also share their birthday of 10 October.

-In 2018, Tveitan released Àmr, his seventh studio album.
+In 2018, Tveitan released Ámr, his seventh studio album.
 The title of the album is an old Norse word for "loathsome" or "black" and reflects the introspective nature of the songs.
 Tveitan added that the word Àmr, could also mean "rust red" and that the concept of a "room without walls" was a prevalent metaphor when working on the album.
 In comparison to previous albums, Àmr also features a greater use of electronic sounds, including analog synthesizers, that add to the intimate feeling of the music.
+In November 2023, Tveitan announced that his self-titled eighth album would be released on 16 February 2024.
+In addition to the traditional album version, the new album also includes an orchestral version.
+At the same time, the first single from the album, "Pilgrimage to Oblivion", was released.